FynnFreyer/sudokun/README.md

 # Testing

 The Repository contains a folder [`data`](data), which has a list of one million quizzes and the corresponding solutions, that have been taken from [Kaggle](https://www.kaggle.com/datasets/bryanpark/sudoku).

+# Thoughts on brute force/guessing

+The basic approach should be relying on logical conclusions, and only if that doesn't improve our knowledge about the solution should we make a guess.
+After making a guess, we should go back to logical reasoning again, until it doesn't improve matters anymore (after which we guess again).

+Guesses should be made to introduce only a minimum of uncertainty, and they need to be reversible.

+The advantages of low uncertainty of course being the high certainty of being correct, that follows from it.
+A low amount of uncertainty can be ensured, by guessing first numbers for those cells with a minimal amount of candidates.

+Even though we prefer guesses with higher certainty, there is a high chance, our guess is wrong (50 % assuming just two candidates).

+Therefore, we need to be able to find out, whether a guess made our riddle intractable, and be able to restore the state to the prior.

+Intractability can be checked, by determining whether a cell has no valid candidates left.

+Unwinding a guess is easy, if you just keep a copy of the previous state around.
+With the array of bitsets approach, this should be cheap.
+Copy init a new array of bitsets from the old state, and keep a reference to that together with the information which number was set by the guess.
+We can push this on a stack, and if it turns out, we went wrong somewhere, we pop the guess of the stack, and restore the previous state from the struct.

+We also need to keep track of the guesses, that we proved to produce intractable situations.
+Problematic is, that we can only really dismiss guesses at the "first" level.
+A guess that has been made down the line, might be correct, even though it produces an intractable situation, because a previous guess was wrong.
+We can however conclude, that the guess is incompatible with the prior guess.